VerdigrisTech/green-button-data/README.md

 ### Find an entry by ID

-If you have URL defined in configuration, the `#find` method appends the ID to the URL:
+If you have URL defined in configuration, the `.find` method appends the ID to the URL:

 ```ruby